Bengal Tiger (2015 film): Development

 Sampath Nandi was supposed to direct Pawan Kalyan in the sequel of Gabbar Singh (2012).
 The film was delayed for years, and later, Sampath chose to direct Ravi Teja after walking out of that project.
 Ravi Teja confirmed the news and said that he would start working on this film after completing Kick 2 (2015).
 Previously, Nandi wrote the script keeping Ravi Teja in mind as the lead but had wanted to prove his abilities before working together.
 He chose to narrate the story of a man from Athreyapuram in Godavari district who comes on a mission to Hyderabad and his conflict with an intelligent chief minister.
 In an interview with The Hindu, Nandi specified it as a screenplay based film with a notable flashback episode.

 For this film, he adapted two fight sequences from the script written for the sequel of Gabbar Singh.
-The film was titled as Bengal Tiger and K. K. Radha Mohan announced that he would bankroll the film under his banner Sri Satya Sai Arts.
+The film was titled as Bengal Tiger and K. K. Radhamohan announced that he would bankroll the film under his banner Sri Satya Sai Arts.
 At the same time, Sampath Nandi confirmed that the script work is in its final stages.
 Nandi's protégé Bheems Ceciroleo was selected as the music director after Ravi Teja's approval.
 Soundararajan was selected as the cinematographer who stated that the film is a mass action film.
 The film was officially launched on 30 January 2015 at Ramanaidu Studios.